Hieronymus Bosch and His Fascinating World: The Garden of Earthly Delights

 Hieronymus Bosch is one of the most fascinating artists in the history of art.
-From the known information about Bosch, he seemed to have a very ordinary and dull life in a small Dutch town, but in the same time he created the most extraordinary and puzzling masterpieces ever known.
+From the known information about Bosch, he seemed to have a very ordinary and dull life in a small Dutch town, but at the same time he created the most extraordinary and puzzling masterpieces ever known.

-As little as we know for certain about Hieronymus Bosch or Jeroen Anthoniszoon van Aken (his real name), we can say that he was born around 1450, lived and worked in the Dutch town ‘s-Hertogenbosch.
-Around 1480 he married Aleyt Goyaerts van den Meervenne from an aristocratic family, what gave him a noble status.
+As little as we know for certain about Hieronymus Bosch or Jeroen Anthoniszoon van Aken (his real name), we can say that he was born around 1450, and lived and worked in the Dutch town ‘s-Hertogenbosch.
+Around 1480 he married Aleyt Goyaerts van den Meervenne from an aristocratic family, which gave him a noble status.
 We also know that by 1486-87 he was registered as a member of a religious association the Brotherhood of Our Lady, which was devoted to the worship of the Virgin and to charitable works.
 When Bosch died in 1516, his funeral was held in the chapel of Our Lady.

-On the inner left panel, we can see Creation of Eve in Paradise, where, in spite of the presence of Evil shown as fantastic and disturbing creatures, the whole scene is kept in harmonious and positive atmosphere.
-The same atmosphere is extended to the middle panel, where title Garden of Earthly Delights is presented.
+On the inner left panel, we can see the Creation of Eve in Paradise, where, in spite of the presence of Evil shown as fantastic and disturbing creatures, the whole scene is kept in a harmonious and positive atmosphere.
+The same atmosphere is extended to the middle panel, where the title Garden of Earthly Delights is presented.
 From these two parts stands out the right panel, also known as Musicians Hell.
-Not only dark tones separate it from the rest of the triptych, but also the condemned characters, like knights and nuns, are not being punished for their sins exposed in the previous part of the painting, but they are totally new to the story.
-These differences, as suggested by one of the Hieronymus Bosch’s experts – Wilhelm Fraenger, could confirm the theory, that the artist was familiar with Homines Intelligentiae doctrine, and the whole triptych was an expression of their believes.
+Not only do dark tones separate it from the rest of the triptych, but also the condemned characters, like knights and nuns, are not being punished for their sins exposed in the previous part of the painting, but they are totally new to the story.
+These differences, as suggested by one of Hieronymus Bosch’s experts – Wilhelm Fraenger, could confirm the theory, that the artist was familiar with Homines Intelligentiae doctrine, and the whole triptych was an expression of their beliefs.

 The original of The Garden of Earthly Delights triptych can be admired in the Museo del Prado in Madrid.